 - The best eco-friendly prefabricated homes.

 Compared to a conventionally built apartment building, or a detached home, prefabricated homes can offer a wealth of benefits.
-For instance, prefab homes, tiny or not, can be eco-friendly in a whole heap of ways.
+For instance, prefab micro homes, tiny or not, can be sustainable in a whole heap of ways.

 A prefabricated home (or prefab), is built off-site in a factory and is then shipped in pieces to a building site where it is quickly assembled in place.
 Because these homes often follow a set design template for the most part, they are typically faster to produce and less wasteful, having been designed with efficient construction in mind.
 And, if you order a prefabricated tiny home, chances are that the designer will have taken great pains to make the best use of a small space.
 All in all, compared to conventional building, this can mean that your home: